vbookshelf/List-of-TB-and-Pneumonia-Datasets/README.md

 I've listed the approx. number of pneumonia images in each.<br>

 ### VinDr-PCXR dataset
+- All x-ray images are of children (under 10 years old)
-- 481 pneumonia pediatric images (children under 10 years old)
+- 481 pneumonia pediatric images
 - 6 pleuro-pneumonia pediatric images
 - 9,125 total images
 - Includes bounding boxes